ResourcesProviding up-to-date resources and reports to the community

 FREE Year-Round Disposal of Medications and Sharps

-Unwanted medications and Sharps can be disposed of year-round at several collection sites across Clark and Skamania counties:
+Unwanted medications and Sharps can be disposed of year-round for free at several take-back collection sites across Clark and Skamania counties:

 For other safe free medication drop-off locations across Washington State, visit TakeBackYourMeds.org.
 You can also visit Starts with One and Locks Save Lives to learn more about how to safely store medication, dispose of unused, unwanted and expired medication, and the importance of removing prescription opioid medications from homes.